 As you can guess, fresh local seafood is the go-to dish on Marco Island.
 You will find a wide selection of excellent restaurants serving up delicious dishes.

 One of the best fine-dining establishments on the island is Fin Bistro.
 Known for its locally sourced, seasonal seafood, this casually elegant restaurant is a lovely spot for Florida-focused cuisine.
 Be sure to try the yellowtail avocado crudo; it is a flavor bomb — in a good way.
 For the main course, try the seared Florida black grouper with lump crab fricassee or the shellfish meyer lemon brodetto.
 Your taste buds will thank you.
 Reservations are recommended.

-When you are searching for a spot that offers great food that won’t break the bank, stop at Hoots; they have a shop on Marco Island and one in Naples.
+When you are searching for a spot that offers great food that won’t break the bank, stop at Hoots; there is a shop on Marco Island and one in Naples.
 Hoot’s specializes in breakfast and lunch, and the Marco Island location is open for dinner during the peak season.
-They offer scrumptious homemade items like mac and cheese and chicken pot pie.
+The restaurant offers scrumptious homemade items like mac and cheese and chicken pot pie.
 Also, a good selection of paninis, sandwiches, and salads are available for takeaway picnic lunches.

 The Speakeasy Of Marco Island

-Waterfront views with a prohibition vibe, The Speakeasy of Marco Island is a fun and funky watering hole and restaurant.
-Pop in for your favorite libation from 2 p.m.–6 p.m. for happy hour and stick around for great Chicago pub style chow.
+Waterfront views with a prohibition vibe, The Speakeasy of Marco Island on North Collier Boulevard is a fun and funky watering hole and restaurant.
+Pop in for your favorite libation from 2–6 p.m. for happy hour and stick around for great Chicago pub–style chow.
 You will love the kick-back, come-as-you-are vibe.